adarsh-206/QuadB/README.md

 #### Note:-

-There is no use of API.
+There is no use of API in registration process.
 All the signup/login is managed using redux.
 Firstly you need to register, then you will be navigated to login page.